-Here at Unravel, we love starting conversations about anything that’s even remotely related to language, so if you would like to contribute, please write to us in advance and pitch your idea to us.
+Here at Unravel, we love starting conversations about anything that’s even remotely related to language, so if you would like to contribute an article or story, please write to us in advance and pitch your idea to us!
 Do remember, however, that Unravel is very serious about its commitment to accessible, jargon-free discussions of linguistic issues.
 The requirements for various types of articles are listed below, and general submission guidelines can be found farther down the page.

 Gobbledygook – Etymology column

 The Gobbledygook column features articles relating to the words, their histories and origins.
 Articles in this section can be descriptive, empirical or theoretical in nature, and are not limited to discussion of English words.
 Articles may discuss words related by field, origin, or meaning, as well as words that are represented in several languages.

 The Interrogatives section features interviews with prominent people in the field of linguistics, or disciplines related to linguistics such as neurocognition and animal behavior and communication.
 Interviews are limited to not more than 15 questions, and should be submitted with a profile of the interviewee, and an accompanying landscape portrait (no less than 800 pixels in resolution).